johnkerl/scripts/README.md

   primary use is for logsnarfing: who knows what will be in a particular set of log file, but powerful things can be done with a set of general-purpose text-manipulation tools (including `grep`/`sed`/etc.).

-* `ntbl` -- tools for manipulating CSV and CSKV files

 * `one-offs` -- as the name implies